vivienm/snapmount/README.md

   # Arbitrary directories may also be mounted with a simple bind mount.
   # This may come handy to backup data residing on non-LVM volumes.
   type = "bind"

+  # By default all mounts are read-only, but bind mounts can be set as writable.
+  #writable = false

   source = "/boot"

   # `target` defaults to `source` for bind mounts.